Intelligence agencies question Kashmiri youth who was allegedly beaten up by mob in Rajasthan

 The student’s brother, Faisal, however, said that the Kashmiri student had been accosted by three men who had forced him to get onto a bike.
 “They took him to an isolated place where he was forced to wear a woman’s clothes,” The Quint quoted Faisal as saying.
 “They then instructed him to walk around the market in those clothes.
 They threatened to kill him if he did not.
 He tried to walk into an ATM and change his clothes but panicked, when he came out he was caught by a crowd, tied to a pillar and repeatedly slapped.”

 On the basis of the student’s complaint, the police have filed an FIR under section 323 [voluntarily causing hurt], 506 [criminal intimidation], 505 [intent to cause hurt], 143 [unlawful assembly], 341 [wrongful restraint] and 342 [wrongful confinement] under the Indian Penal Code.
-An unidentified police official told The Quint that the authorities wanted to ensure that this was not a case of child-lifting as there had been a lot of rumours in the area.
+An unidentified police official told The Quint that the authorities wanted to ensure that this was not a case of child-lifting as there had been a lot of rumours of that in the area.

 However, Faisal alleged that his brother was being treated like a criminal and that he had been locked up since Wednesday night.
 The Kashmiri student had reportedly told his brother that he was unable to hear in his left ear.